MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 After it's installed, enter:

 ```
-express --view=hbs --css=sass makereddit
+express --view=hbs makereddit
 ```

-The `--view=hbs` option means that we want to use a package called [Handlebars](http://handlebarsjs.com/) for our views and one called [Sass](https://sass-lang.com/) for our CSS.
-We'll learn more about these in the section below.
-Express Generator has a ton of options–to see for yourself, enter `express -h`.
+The `--view=hbs` option means that we want to use a package called [Handlebars](http://handlebarsjs.com/) for our Views–but we'll learn more about that in the section below.
+Express Generator has a ton of other options to configure new apps.
+To see for yourself, enter `express -h`.

 When it's finished, you'll see the following instructions: